bytebrew/slope/README.md

 SLOPE
 =====

 Slope is a free (LGPL) **C** library that creates charts from numerical data.
 It's design principle is the following: **THE ONLY DEPENDENCY IS CAIRO**, and the **API** is familiar to the users of cairo.
 Of course, since you just have to pass a **cairo_t** to slope to generate a chart, it is easy to embed slope's charts in a **GTK WIDGET**.

-Slope is in it's early stages of development and needs some optimization and polishing.
-But here's what we already have: The following chart is the output of the test.c program in de top level source repository.
+Slope is in it's early stages of development and still needs some optimization and polishing.
+Some accessor methods to objects properties are also absent.But here's what we already have: The following chart is the output of the test.c program in de top level source repository.

 ![](https://github.com/exocode/slope/blob/master/figure.png)